NinaZumel/dark_tales_sleuth/content/stuart-palmer/how-a-spirit-corrected-the-standard-dictionary.md

 Clear and loud, the answer came, in "Rakestraw's" gruff voice: "No, Mr. Beecher is worried—worried about something—" There was a pause, and then the voice continued more swiftly:

 "I must speak for Doctor Beecher, as he has not been on this side of the Veil long enough to project his voice back to you.
-He is—I get it now—he is worried over a coin—a coin called the *Widow's Mite*.[^3] It is out of place, and he looks to you"—the voice grew lower and seemed to ring in Doctor Funk's ear—"he looks to you to return it!"
+He is—I get it now—he is worried over a coin—a coin called the *Widow's Mite*.{% marginnote "mitepassage", "*Widow's mite* is a reference to the following biblical passage: \"And [Jesus] looked up, and saw the rich men casting their gifts into the treasury.
+And he saw also a certain **poor widow casting in thither two mites** [two small coins].
+And he said, 'Of a truth I say unto you, that this poor widow hath cast in more than they all:  For all these have of their abundance cast in unto the offerings of God: but she of her penury hath cast in all the living that she had.'\" Luke 21:1-4 (King James Translation)" %} It is out of place, and he looks to you"—the voice grew lower and seemed to ring in Doctor Funk's ear—"he looks to you to return it!"

-[^3]: In reference to the following biblical passage: "And [Jesus] looked up, and saw the rich men casting their gifts into the treasury.
-And he saw also a certain **poor widow casting in thither two mites**.
-And he said, 'Of a truth I say unto you, that this poor widow hath cast in more than they all:  For all these have of their abundance cast in unto the offerings of God: but she of her penury hath cast in all the living that she had.'"
-Luke 21:1-4 (King James Translation)
+<br><br>

-THE good Doctor was nonplussed.
+**THE** good doctor was nonplussed.
 "But I have no coin of that name."

 "All I know is that the coin is out of place and Doctor Beecher looks to you to return it.
 He says that you alone can find it."